tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/stacked-did.md

 The weighted stacked DiD estimate by [Wing et al. (2024)](https://www.nber.org/papers/w32054) corrects for this imbalance, using sample weights.
 The framework ...

+### Trimming the dataset

 It trims the subexperiments to make them balanced over a fixed event time window.

-### Trimming the dataset
+In other words, you take out the subexperiments that do not have enough follow-up years.

 Essentially, two inclusion criteria are used to trim the sample and correct for this imbalance: